pradeephubgit/appsignal-docs/source/nodejs/instrumentation/instrumentation.html.md

 The `Tracer` object provided by the AppSignal for Node.js integration contains various functions that you might use when creating your own custom instrumentation.

-The Tracer is responsible for tracking the currently active `Span`, and exposes functions for creating and activating new `Span`s.
+The Tracer is responsible for tracking the current root and active `Span`s, and exposes functions for creating and activating new Spans.
+We will discuss these functions on this page in more detail.

 ### Retrieving the Tracer